mmatyas/pegasus-frontend-wiki/Building.md

 Pegasus is a C++ program that uses the Qt framework.
-To build it run on your OS or device, you'll need a C++11 supporting compiler (g++ 4.6 or better), Qt 5.8 (version is important!) for your platform, and at least the following Qt components:
+To build it run on your OS or device, you'll need a C++11 supporting compiler (g++ 4.6 or better), Qt 5.7 or later (version is important!) for your platform, and at least the following additional Qt components:

 - QML module
 - Qt Quick 2 module